Euro zone bonds rebound as market searches for stable ground

 "This looks like a day of previously shell-shocked investors moving out of cash, back into taking risk," said Mizuho's Peter Chatwell.

-Greece's increasingly fragile financial situation has done little to rattle investors this week, as talks with its creditors drag on.
+Greece's increasingly fragile financials have done little to rattle investors this week, as talks with its creditors drag on.

 But with top officials from EU paymaster Germany ripping into the European Central Bank over loans to Greek banks and calling for it to hold a referendum on bailout terms, Athens' position within the currency bloc is in the balance.